ChrisW-priv/PersonalVault/notes/Derivative.md

 ---
-title: Derivative
+categories:
+- null
 date: 2025-02-14
 description: Function that describes how small changes to the input of the function impact it's output
 tags:
 - zettlekasten
 - math
-categories:
+title: Derivative
 ---

 [Function in Mathematics](Function%20in%20Mathematics.md)